-On being notified of a death, provided the coroner has reason to suspect s/he has jurisdiction, an investigation will be opened, and the coroner has the power to request for a post-mortem to go ahead.
+On being notified of a death, provided the coroner has reason to suspect s/he has jurisdiction, an investigation will be opened, and the coroner has the power to request for a post-mortem a post-mortem.
+If during the course of investigation the coroner is able to establish the cause of death and is satisfied that the death is not 'unnatural' the coroner will inform the Registrar who will then register the death.